-The first act of recruitment represents the start of the trial and is defined as the date when the first trial participant (subject) in the whole trial signs informed consent.
+The start of the trial is defined as the date when the first subject in the whole trial signs informed consent.

 The end of the trial is defined as the date of the last visit of the last subject in the whole trial ('Last Subject Completed').